-First announced at Apple’s 2017 World Wide Developer Conference (WWDC), the much-needed update to Apple’s own streaming protocol finally became public in June 2018 as part of the iOS 11.4 software update.
+Apple's AirPlay 2 was a long time coming.
+First announced at Apple’s 2017 World Wide Developer Conference (WWDC), the much-needed update to Apple’s own streaming protocol didn't become public until a year later, as part of the iOS 11.4 software update in June 2018.

 But what's the big deal with AirPlay 2, and which products support it?
-And if you already own an AirPlay product, can it be automatically updated or will you need to buy a new AirPlay device?
+And if you already own an AirPlay product, can it be automatically updated or will you need to buy new AirPlay 2 devices?
 We have all the answers…

 AirPlay: the origins

 The first iteration of AirPlay launched back in 2010 as part of iOS 4 (around the time of the iPhone 4).
 Originally it was a way to stream audio, video and photos wirelessly to the Apple TV, but eventually this opened up to include dedicated audio products.

 It was based on Apple’s ‘AirTunes’ software from 2004, which was predominantly used to stream audio from iTunes to AirPort Express, so you could wirelessly listen to music across your home network from your Apple device.

 Setting itself apart from Bluetooth, AirPlay uses your home’s wireless network to send content from one source (iPhone, iPod etc) to one compatible product (speaker, AV receiver, soundbar).
 During the early days of AirPlay, setting products up was a complicated, long-winded process that required an extra app – it was hardly seamless.
 Those early products also didn’t have the most stable connection, so music would often drop out.

 Updates to AirPlay over the years have made the setup process much simpler and quicker, and streaming is far more reliable.
 As long as your Apple device and the AirPlay speaker are on the same wi-fi network, music can be streamed between the two at the tap of a button.
 Easy.